floodsense/Seasonal-Distance-Calibration/README.md

 ## Weather Data

-The Weather Data is pulled from "the_weather_scraper" Repo forked from it's original location and contains readings from 4 personal weather stations in the Gowanus area.
+The Weather Data is retrieved from SUNY Micronet weather stations via a dedicated API endpoint.
+Weather data is retrieved both from individual locations and as an aggregated mean across stations.
+Part of this research aims to assess the relative importance of hyperlocality in weather data.

 ![Screen Shot 2021-08-12 at 4 15 30 PM](https://user-images.githubusercontent.com/17898669/129263486-9c334168-4a04-4425-b8e5-39272e1d074c.png)